The job market is officially confusing. Here’s what experts think is going on

 Beware of Opportunities that Seem too Good to be True

 When competition for talent started heating up, many employers reacted by offering compensation packages that were above market rate.
-As inflation and recession fears continue to mount, however, some have had to reverse those decisions, making it a risky time to accept an offer that is overly generous, according to Shayla Ferguson, vice president of people and talent acquisition for online career platform the Muse.
+As inflation and recession fears continue to mount, however, some have had to reverse those decisions, making it a risky time to accept an offer that is overly generous, according to Shayla Thurlow, vice president of people and talent acquisition for online career platform the Muse.

-“Some of those companies who were offering way above market nine months ago to get people in the door have since experienced massive rounds of layoffs and cost-cutting measures,” Ferguson says.
+“Some of those companies who were offering way above market nine months ago to get people in the door have since experienced massive rounds of layoffs and cost-cutting measures,” Thurlow says.
 “Job seekers in today’s market need to ask themselves, Is this too good to be true? and Is the grass really greener on the other side?”

-Given the uncertainty in the job market, Ferguson adds, candidates need to be asking tough questions of prospective employers, too, especially before accepting an offer.
+Given the uncertainty in the job market, Thurlow adds, candidates need to be asking tough questions of prospective employers, too, especially before accepting an offer.

 “How is the business doing?
 How did the business do during COVID?
 Have you done layoffs?
 Do you believe that there will be some layoffs in the future?
-If we experience an economic downturn, is this role something you believe will still be critical to the company’s success?” are all pertinent in the current climate, according to Ferguson.
+If we experience an economic downturn, is this role something you believe will still be critical to the company’s success?” are all pertinent in the current climate, according to Thurlow.

 Be an Above-Average Contributor

-Note: Editor’s Note: Shayla Thurlow’s name was corrected.